kathleen-liang/koala-attack/README.md

 # Koala Attack

 Koala Attack is a game of a koala shooting bullets at eucalyptus leaves.
-It was created using Python, more specifically, Pygame.
+It was created using Python and Pygame.

 ## Contributing